Muppberg: Arnoldhütte

 In 1926, the Verschönerungsverein Neustadt had a shelter built on the Muppberg.
-The log cabin cost 2600 German Marks and was inaugurated on May 16, 1926.
-It was officially called Arnoldhütte since 1932.
+The log cabin cost 2600 German marks and was inaugurated on May 16, 1926.
+It has been officially called Arnoldhütte since 1932.
 After the expansion followed the year-round management.

 Ottilienkapelle

-In the past, the "Ottilienkapelle" (Ottilien chapel) stood on the Muppberg, which was likely founded after 1071.
+In the past, the Ottilienkapelle (Ottilien chapel) stood on the Muppberg, which was likely founded after 1071.
 There is indirect evidence of the existence of the chapel from 1343.
 In the 16th century the chapel was a place of pilgrimage.
 After the introduction of the Reformation, the pilgrimage church was demolished in 1533.